Classical Combinatorial Optimization Scaling for Random Ising Models on 2D Heavy-Hex Graphs: Introduction

 \section{Introduction}

 The Quantum Approximate Optimization Algorithm (QAOA) is a quantum heuristic for solving combinatorial optimization problems \cite{farhi2014quantumapproximateoptimizationalgorithm, Hadfield_2019}.
 QAOA is a promising quantum algorithm as it can be executed on noisy current quantum computers that are not error-corrected and some signal can still be measured despite the noise.
 There is evidence that QAOA could be competitive with classical algorithms \cite{Harrigan_2021, Shaydulin_2024, PhysRevA.104.052419, farhi2020quantumapproximateoptimizationalgorithm1, farhi2020quantumapproximateoptimizationalgorithm2, Farhi2022quantumapproximate, boulebnane2022solvingbooleansatisfiabilityproblems, montanaro2024quantumspeedupssolvingnearsymmetric}.
-QAOA and similar quantum algorithms that solve combinatorial optimization problems are of considerable interest because combinatorial optimization problems are a fundamentally challenging and important computational task in information processing -- and therefore if quantum mechanical effects can be utilized to efficiently solve such problems, then this would be an excellent use for quantum computing.
+QAOA and similar quantum algorithms that solve combinatorial optimization problems are of considerable interest because combinatorial optimization problems are a fundamentally challenging and important computational task in many fields including information processing -- and therefore if quantum mechanical effects can be utilized to efficiently solve such problems, then this would be an excellent use for quantum computing.
 However, studying quantum algorithms performance such as QAOA is inherently challenging because simulations of the algorithm requires either classical simulation methods, which are severely limited either due to the exponential classical computational complexity of simulating many-body quantum systems, or requires using current state of the art quantum computers which are heavily affected by limited qubit coherence times and various sources of control error.
 Thus, generally simulations to study QAOA performance are limited to either i) small problem sizes, or ii) intermediate-scale hardware with noise, or both.
-This limitation of studying quantum algorithms has motivated several different studies, including may different tasks not necessarily only for combinatorial optimization, which define problem types that can be implemented on NISQ (Noisy Intermediate-Scale Quantum) \cite{Preskill_2018} hardware with little or no overhead with respect to compute time or qubit use \cite{tasseff2022emergingpotentialquantumannealing, Andrist_2023, QAOA_QA_127, pelofske2023short, pelofske2023scalingwholechipqaoahigherorder, PhysRevX.4.021008, kim2023evidence, kechedzhi2023effective, begušić2023fast, tindall2023efficient, begušić2023fast_2, liao2023simulation, rudolph2023classical, patra2023efficient}.
-These types of studies allow various quantum algorithms to be investigated in a regime where some amount of signal can be obtained from the noisy quantum hardware, but the problem instances are not very computationally hard or particularly computationally relevant.
-In this study, one of these types of NISQ-friendly problem instances is examined for its computational hardness using classical algorithms using the commercial optimization software Gurobi \cite{gurobi} and the general-purpose heuristic simulated annealing \cite{kirkpatrick1983optimization}.
-The problem instances are a type of discrete optimization problem that are random Ising models, where the goal is to find the global minimum energy of the Ising model or equivalently an optimal decision variable assignment.
+This limitation of studying quantum algorithms has motivated several different studies, including many different computational tasks not necessarily only for combinatorial optimization, which define problem types that can be implemented on NISQ (Noisy Intermediate-Scale Quantum) \cite{Preskill_2018} hardware with little or no overhead with respect to compute time or qubit use \cite{tasseff2022emergingpotentialquantumannealing, Andrist_2023, QAOA_QA_127, pelofske2023short, pelofske2023scalingwholechipqaoahigherorder, PhysRevX.4.021008, kim2023evidence, kechedzhi2023effective, begušić2023fast, tindall2023efficient, begušić2023fast_2, liao2023simulation, rudolph2023classical, patra2023efficient}.
+These types of studies allow various quantum algorithms to be investigated in a regime where some amount of signal can be obtained from the noisy quantum hardware, but these problem instances are typically not very computationally hard (with a few exceptions, such as ref.~\cite{tasseff2022emergingpotentialquantumannealing}) or particularly computationally relevant to a specific industry combinatorial optimization problem.